offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

  * hidden states are [SOURCE, A, B, C].
  * emission symols are [x, y].
- * C is a non-emiting hidden state.
+ * C is a non-emitting hidden state.

 |            | 0        | 1   | 2   | 3   | 4   | 5   | 6   | 7   | 8   | 9   | 10  | 11  |
 |------------|----------|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|